HaugrNet/eds/README.md

 milestones still pending, for details, see milestones and related open issues in GitHub.
 The original goal for releasing the final 1.0 was on December 31st, 2017.
-However, as the OpenJDK will [include unlimited strength cryptography](https://bugs.openjdk.java.net/browse/JDK-8170157) as of Java 8u162, to be released on [January 16th, 2018](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html) the release of CWS 1.0 is scheduled January 31st, 2018.
+However, as the OpenJDK will [include unlimited strength cryptography](https://bugs.openjdk.java.net/browse/JDK-8170157) as of Java 8u161, released on [January 16th, 2018](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html) the release of CWS 0.9.9 is scheduled February 2nd, 2018.

-- 0.9 - Scheduled for January, 2018; Auditing &amp; Review Release
+- 0.9.9 - Scheduled for February 2nd, 2018; Final 1.0 Release Candidate

-- 1.0 - Scheduled for January 31st, 2018; Final 1.0 Release
+The final 1.0.0 release will be made as soon as Travis-CI and Circle-CI have upgraded their images to use the latest Java 8, so the default settings can be updated to the highest AES encryption key size.

 # Software License
 The CWS is released under Apache License 2 or APL2.

 # Contact
-Kim Jensen <kim at javadog.io>
+Kim.Jensen at javadog.io